 - Way to be an Investigator

 Thinking Process for Criminal Investigation

 Criminal investigations are a multi-faceted, problem-solving challenge.
-Upon arriving at the crime scene, an officer often required to make important decisions, which sometimes involve life and death based on limited knowledge of the events that are active and still produced in a dynamic environment.
+Upon arriving at the crime scene, an officer is often required to make important decisions, which sometimes involve life and death based on limited knowledge of the events that are active and still produced in a dynamic environment.
 After a criminal incident,

 I expect investigators to preserve the crime scene, gather evidence, and set up an investigation plan to identify and arrest the person or persons responsible for the crime.
 I can form proper foundations.
-Learn how to deal with these challenges, though police investigators, training and experience in developing investigative plans and prioritizing responses.
+Learn how to deal with these challenges, though police investigators, training, and experience in developing investigative plans and prioritizing responses.